ivandotv/typescript-babel-jest-rollup/README.md

 # TypeScript \* Babel \* Jest \* Rollup Quick Start Template

+## Archived in favor of [Microbundle TypeScript Template](https://github.com/ivandotv/microbundle-template)

+This repository has been archived in favor of the [new one](https://github.com/ivandotv/microbundle-template) which is build on top of [Microbundle](https://github.com/developit/microbundle)

 Opinionated template repository for creating Javascript libraries with Typescript, Rollup, Babel, and Jest.

 ## Getting Started